Felix1G/fksainetwork/README.md

 ---
 0.1.3: Added Tanh Activation Function.<br/>
 0.1.3: Improved Docs.<br/>
-0.2.0: The save_network and load_network functions now use str instead of String for the path.
+0.2.0: The save_network and load_network functions now use str instead of String for the path.<br/>
-0.2.0: Improved learning algorithm.
+0.2.0: Improved learning algorithm.<br/>
-0.2.0: Added the Convolutional Neural Network.
+0.2.0: Added the Convolutional Neural Network.<br/>